 Vichais Srivaddhanaprabha Memorial Garden

 It was the saddest day Leicester City have had so far at the new stadium, the day of chairman Vichais Srivaddhanaprabha’s tragic accident.
-The Thai businessman’s helicopter took off from the centre circle in the stadium after a home game in 2018, like always, but ran into trouble and crashed into the parking lot outside the stadium.
+The Thai businessman’s helicopter took off from the centre circle in the stadium after a home game in 2018, like always, but ran into trouble and crashed in the parking lot outside the stadium.
 All occupants (the chairman and four others) were killed instantly.
 The shock was huge, because 'Vichai' was very popular in Leicester (especially for a foreign owner).

 The VS Memorial Garden has been created on the site of the disaster, behind the southeast corner of the stadium.
 As a tribute to the chairman and his fellow victims, but now the garden is a memorial to all those who feel connected to Leicester City and lost someone.